JuliaPhysics/Measurements.jl/README.md

 * Functions to calculate
   [standard score](https://en.wikipedia.org/wiki/Standard_score) and
   [weighted mean](https://en.wikipedia.org/wiki/Weighted_arithmetic_mean)
-* Easy way to attach the uncertainty to a number using `±` sign
+* Easy way to attach the uncertainty to a number using the `±` sign as infix operator
 * Combined with external packages allows for error propagation of measurements with their physical units